Activities for kids: October 7–13

 What’s more, the bookmobile is proof that reading takes you places!

-Mondays from 11 a.m. to 3 p.m. near the YM & YWHA in Fort George at 54 Nagle Avenue.
+Mondays from 11 to 3 near the YM & YWHA in Fort George at 54 Nagle Avenue.
 Also in Hudson Heights on Wednesdays.
-The Fort Washington branch was expected to reopen last summer and is now set to reopen this summer.
+The Fort Washington branch was expected to reopen last summer and was set to reopen this summer, but budget cuts nixed that plan.

-$800 or pay what you can.
-Monday afternoons from 4 to 6 at the Cornerstone Center in Hudson Heights on Bennett Avenue at 189th Street.
-Through May 25.
+Monday afternoons from 4 to 6 at Our Saviour’s Church in Hudson Heights on Bennet Avenue at 189th Street.
+Through December 9.
+No classes on Columbus Day or Veterans’ Day.

 Tuesday